eslint/eslint/docs/user-guide/configuring.md

 alert('foo');
 ```

 **Note:** Comments that disable warnings for a portion of a file tell ESLint not to report rule violations for the disabled code.
-ESLint parses the entire file, so disabled code still needs to be syntactically valid JavaScript.
+ESLint still parses the entire file, however, so disabled code still needs to be syntactically valid JavaScript.

 ## Adding Shared Settings